venkataravuri/e-commerce-microservices-sample/web-store-front-ui/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-### Build Docker Image & Push to Repository
+### Build Docker Image

-If you are using minikube without 'Docker for Windows/MacOS',
+Tell Docker CLI to talk to minikube's VM.

+For MacOS,
+`eval $(minikube docker-env)`

+For Windows,
 `& minikube -p minikube docker-env --shell powershell | Invoke-Expression`

+Build docker image,
 `docker build -t web-store-front-ui:latest .`